jungvonmatt/config-loader/README.md

 - 🔄 **Config merging**: Smart merging of configuration from multiple sources with overrides
 - 📁 **Flexible file formats**: Support for JSON, YAML, JS, TS, and more
 - 🛡️ **TypeScript support**: Full TypeScript support with type safety
+- 🔗 **Config extension**: Built-in support for extending configurations from other files or remote sources

 ## Installation